What is Camp LuWiSoMo’s Mission and Core Values?

-The current camp director and President is Matt Kohler.
+The current camp director is Matt Kohler.
 He started at Camp LuWiSoMo in 2002 as a camp counselor for three years, served as a summer program director in 2009 and 2012-13.
-He has been a full time staff member since 2013 in various roles such as Senior Counselor and Vice President.
-He assumed the role of President in May of 2016.
+He has been a full time staff member since 2013 in various roles such as Senior Counselor and assumed the role of Executive Director in May of 2016.

 Matt brings a passion for camp and ministry.
 Before working at Camp LuWiSoMo, Matt taught 9 years of middle school with a focus on math and social studies.
 During that time he was active in leading youth groups at his local Lutheran church and holding a weekly Bible study in his classroom.
 Prior to his teaching, Matt was very active in leading the youth at his home church.
 He holds a bachelor’s degree from UW-Oshkosh for teaching and a master’s degree from Marian University for technology.
 Currently he is attending Concordia University and taking classes on the Old Testament, New Testament, Theology, Doctrine, and Lutheran Confessions.
 He will complete that education early next year.